siddarthjha/Deep-Learning/CNN/README.md

 # Convolution Neural Network
-CNN is used for image classification, object detection
+* CNN is used for image classification, object detection.